t081as/DiabLaunch/README.md

     > Diablo II.exe -nofixaspect -w

 DiabLaunch executes Diablo 2 in windowed mode, removes the window border and sets the window to full screen mode on your primary screen.

+## Note
+Please note that **this tool is neither developed by, nor endorsed by Blizzard Entertainment or its parent company Activision.**

+Diablo 2 and its content is ©2000 Blizzard Entertainment, Inc. All rights reserved.
+Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

 ## Installation